 Religious experiences are real.
 Where do they come from and their meaning are questions few, if any, can answer.
 Yet people can base their lives on such revelation.

 This blog post is an excerpt from chapter 5.17 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Religious Experiences.
+Please use the Social Network links just below to share this information from The Explanation, Religious Experiences.
 Fact But Inexplicable